Optimal quantum operations at zero energy cost: Optimal energy-preserving operations

 \subsubsection{Optimal quantum operations from Lagrangian optimization}

 The optimization of the fidelity for given success probability can be completed by Lagrangian optimization.
-Let us define the coefficients which have values in the interval $[0,1]$ for every energy $E$.
-With this definition, the probability of success (\ref{psuccaa}) and the fidelity (\ref{Faa}) can be expressed as
+Let us define the coefficients With this definition, the probability of success (\ref{psuccaa}) and the fidelity (\ref{Faa}) can be expressed as

 and

 respectively.
 By Lagrangian optimization, we obtain that the optimal filter has a simple structure: the energy spectrum is partitioned into two disjoint subsets, $\set S_0$ and $\set S_1$, and the coefficients of the optimal transformation are given by